Esri/arcgis-maps-sdk-java-samples/portal/integrated-windows-authentication/README.md

 ## How to use the sample

 Enter the URL to your IWA-secured portal.
-Tap the button to search for web maps stored on the portal.
+Click the 'Search IWA Secured Portal' button to search for web maps stored on the portal.
 You will be prompted for a user name, password, and domain.
 If you authenticate successfully, portal item results will display in the list.
 Select a web map item to display it in the map view.

 ## How it works